RamGoel/ticketo/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `NEXT_PUBLIC_BASE_URL` : API URL

+## Contributing

+Contributions are always welcome!

+Just `fork` the project, and create a Pull Request.

+Keep the commit messages clean and meaningful.

+e.g., fix: typos , feat: added search feature

+## 🚀 About Me
+I'm Ram, a full stack developer skilled in MERN stack, React Native, and can do other stuff like,

+- Chrome Extensions
+- Telegram bots
+- UI designing